Tanq16/blog_site/_posts/2023-05-06-homelab-jellyfin.md

 {: .prompt-tip }

 Ensuring this naming scheme is the best way to avoid any issues with content match.
 After that, everything's good to go!

+Music can also be added to Jellyfin and the nomenclature of that is pretty simple - just Artist/Album/Song.
+Also, like Plex, Jellyfin also has support for Live TV and Photos media.

 ## Migration from Plex